Why Wheaten Terriers are The Best All Around Dogs

 Temperament

-The Soft Coated wheaten terrier originated in Ireland about 200 years ago and was bred to be an all purpose farm dog.
-Today, in the United States, there are many reputable breeders they're an easily adaptable family dog that can live happily in the city, the country, or the suburbs as long as they get the attention that they crave.
+The soft-coated Wheaten Terrier originated in Ireland about 200 years ago and was bred to be an all-purpose farm dog.
+Today, in the United States, there are many reputable breeders that raise these easily adaptable family dogs that can live happily in the city, the country, or the suburbs as long as they get the attention that they crave.
 Wheatens are one of the best family dogs because they're gentle with children and get along well with other dogs and people outside the family.
-If yours is going to around other animals like cats, it's best to introduce them when they're still puppies.
+If yours is going to co-habitat around other species such as cats, it's best to introduce them when they're still puppies.

 Exercise Needs

 Typical Wheatens grow to about 19 inches tall and weigh around 40 lbs.
-They're lively and love to play, and are great at dog sports, but don't require aggressive exercise like some medium sized dogs.
+They're lively, love to play, and are great at dog sports, but don't require aggressive exercise like some medium-sized dogs.

 You can easily take them for long walks or hikes.
 They'll also happily play fetch for as long as you're interested, but are just as happy cuddling up on the couch.
 To keep your pup entertained while you're gone, try an interactive dog toy or subscribing to Bark Box.
 Here's how Bark Box stacks up against other store toys.